I really appreciate the time and effort so many people have put in to crafting these value statements. Thank you! I especially like these two pieces:

 I’ll join Sarah in appreciation of the effort and the development of values.
 I would, however, to have a clearer aspect of the global nature of the CSA and in the diversity value say something about it.
 Possibly:

-We respect, value, and celebrate the diversity of human perspectives and experiences within the citizen science community and our members.
+We respect, value, and celebrate the diversity of human perspectives and experiences across the globe within the citizen science community and our members.
 We value all citizen science projects, from ‘scientist driven’ to ‘community driven,’ from contributory to co-created, from online game-based to in-the-field and in-person, and beyond.
 The practice of citizen science will grow stronger when more diverse actors pose questions; inform processes; guide methods; collect, interpret, analyze, curate, and share data; and benefit from citizen science efforts.